Open topic with navigation

 %ERLIN, ERRMOD, %ERROR, and MODNAME

-%ERLIN, ERRMOD, %ERROR, and MODNAME do not return line numbers on device platforms (though line numbers are returned in the textual property for a stack trace) and have limited line number support on Windows and Unix desktop and server applications.
+%ERLIN, ERRMOD, %ERROR, and MODNAME do not return line numbers for UWP (though line numbers are returned in the textual property for a stack trace) and have limited line number support on Windows and Unix desktop and server applications.
 Additionally, the file_number argument for MODNAME is always returned as 0 with Synergy .NET.

 %NUMARGS returns the number of the last passed argument, which can be different than the return value in traditional Synergy if there are optional arguments.
 For example, if a subroutine called mysub has three optional arguments, %NUMARGS will return 2 for both traditional Synergy and Synergy .NET for this example:

 But for the following, it will return 3 for traditional Synergy and 2 for Synergy .NET:

 And for the following, if mysub has one optional argument, %NUMARGS will return 1 for traditional Synergy but 0 for Synergy .NET:

 In traditional Synergy, ELBs linked to an executable (.dbr) are automatically loaded when the executable is run, and ELBs linked to a loaded ELB are automatically loaded.
 This behavior enables %XADDR and XSUBR to work.
 With .NET, however, referencing an assembly does not cause the assembly to be loaded.
 And the .NET Framework method Assembly.Load does not always work with %XADDR or XSUBR.
 To load an assembly, use either OPENELB or add method calls to the referenced assembly.
 Note the following: